mkvakic-dhmz/Face-Detection-For-Python-Demo/README.md

 # Face Detection For Python Demo
 =====================================

 This project demonstrates the use of the [Face Detection For Python using ONNX](https://github.com/IntelliProve/face-detection-onnx) package.
-Additionally, it showcases DevOps principles by incorporating testing with Pytest, linting with Black, and a CI/CD pipeline to build a Docker container using Kaniko and Singularity.
+Additionally, it showcases DevOps principles by incorporating testing with Pytest, linting with Black, and a CI/CD pipeline to build a Docker container using Kaniko and Apptainer.

 ## Table of Contents
 -----------------